-Inspired by the confidence bound techniques on graphs, we can build up a ``lower-confidence'' intensity:

-Here, $T$ is the total number of planned episodes and the estimated standard deviation $\sigtilde(\bx)$ measures the accuracy of $\Ktilde(\bx)$. $\gamma$ controls the probability that $\Khat(\bx)$ fails to be a lower bound of $K(\bx)$, therefore controls the level of exploration.
-The constant $\sqrt{\log (T|\Gcell|/\gamma)}$ guarantees that this lower bound holds with large enough probability, for all cells and all episodes.
-The truncation to some small positive $K_{\min}$ is necessary since negative $K$ would make the task of minimizing \eqref{eq:J} ill-posed.
+Designed similarly to \eqref{eq:alg_D_ucb}, the constant factor multiplying $\sigtilde_Z^{ }(\bx)$ balances the exploration vs exploitation and depends on the total number of episodes $T$, the number of cells $|\Gcell|$, and $\gamma \in (0,1)$ controls the rate of exploration.
 The resulting formula yields low values of $\Khat$ in rarely visited cells, thus encouraging the exploration if those cells are relevant for paths from $\bx_0$ to $\bdy$.
 (E.g., a cell with a low $\Khat$ might be completely irrelevant if passing through it requires traversing other high-$\Khat$ cells or if there exists a much shorter/safer path from $\bx_0$ to $\bdy$.)
 Since the above defined $\Khat$ is also piecewise-constant, the $\Khat$-optimal trajectory will be polygonal, but finding its exact shape still requires solving an Eikonal equation.
-We use a Fast Marching Method \cite{sethian1996fast} to do this on a finer grid $\Gpredict$.
+We use a Fast Marching Method \citep{sethian1996fast} to do this on a finer grid $\Gpredict$.